Selection and Sizing of Uninterruptible Power System

 The Delta Converter has two function.
 It controls the input power characteristics by drawing the power in a sinusoidal manner so to minimize the harmonics onto the utility.
 This will ensure optimal utility and generator system compatibility to reduce heating and system wear in the power distribution system.
 The second function is to control the input current and regulate the charging of the battery system.
 This type of UPS is also highly efficient due to the design is without the use of filter banks therefore is able to deliver power to the load with much greater efficiency as compared to the Double Conversion UPS.

 Each design of the UPS has its advantages and disadvantages depending on its different uses as no single type of UPS is ideal for all applications.
 To ease your selection for the right UPS, the following table is a summary of the different types of UPS for your different application and budget.

 - Tabulate a list of all the equipment to be supported by the Uninterruptible Power Supply company in Singapore.

 - Confirm the power rating of each device to be backup.
 The rating can be watts or VA.
 Add them together.

 - Multiply the total power consumption by a safety factor of 1.3 to cater for in-rush current surge and future expansion.

 - Check for the requirement of the back-up time for the equipment.
 More space (additional external battery pack) is required if longer backup time is needed.

-- Depending on the requirement, select either an offline, online or line-interactive Uninterruptible Power Supply accordingly.
+- Depending on the requirement, select either an offline, online or line-interactive Uninterruptible Power Supplies accordingly.

 - Depending of site situation and configuration, centralise Singapore Uninterruptible Power Supply maybe a more cost effective solution than multiple Uninterruptible Power Supply approach.